pfirsich/theshoemaker/posts/stop-overcomplicating-parsing.md

 **Honestly more than half the tools I come across I don't even understand!
 I have been programming for 20 years and done a bunch of different things.
 I have Bachelor's degree in Physics.
 I'm stupid, but not completely stupid.
 Parsing text is really not difficult if you do it the right way, but somehow everything out there is super complicated anyways.**

-I tried getting a grip on all this stuff multiple times through the years, eventually just gave up (until now) after a few hours and ended up writing a recursive descent parser again, in the beginning not even knowing they were called that.
+I tried getting a grip on all this stuff multiple times through the years, eventually just gave up after a few hours (until recently) and ended up writing a recursive descent parser again, in the beginning not even knowing that is what they were called.

 ### Expressions

 _EVERY LANGUAGE_ needs expressions.
 Why do we have to solve this a million times?
-Why can't I just define a set of sub-languages with their operators and precedences and then the parser will work it out.
+Why can't I just define a set of sub-languages with their operators and precedences and the parser will work it out?
 If you build a parser generator there should be a built-in feature for operator expressions.
 What do you think people use your generators for?
 Everyone needs this.

 ## What I Want

 Like I said I gave up many times on parsing.
 The first tool that changed my mind was [lark](https://github.com/lark-parser/lark).
 It is so cool in large part because it eats almost any grammar you give it and because it spits out an AST right away, which you can just post-process (or you can customize the AST generation).

 The problem with lark is of course that it's a Python library and I don't want to call into Python to parse (lol).
 Also it's pretty slow.
-I wrote a grammar for a language I am working on and it takes about 10 seconds to parse less than 200 lines, which is of course absurd.
+I wrote a grammar for the language I am working on and it takes about 10 seconds to parse less than 200 lines, which is, of course, absurd.

 The thing I want should generate a C parser, because you can integrate those into anything.
 It should have roughly these features: